As a landlord in Texas, you must be aware of the laws for breaking a lease, should you ever have a tenant who wants or needs to break their lease.

 Rental Agreements in Texas

 - How much is the security deposit?
+What are allowable security deposit deductions?

-A week-to-week tenant must serve 7 days’ notice prior to moving out.
+A week-to-week tenant must serve 7 days’ written notice prior to moving out.
 A month-to-month tenant must serve 30 days’ advance notice.

 - Breaking the lease due to a job relocation.